 The value of the award is set at a maximum of £50,000.
 Funding can be used to support research/clerical assistance (up to £20,000), research expenses and consumables (up to £15,000), travel and subsistence (up to £10,000), and networking, meeting and conference costs (up to £5,000).
 Awards are not funded on a full economic costs basis, with contributions to overheads an ineligible cost.

-Applications must be submitted online using the British Academy’s electronic Grant Application and Processing (eGAP) system.
+Applications must be submitted using the British Academy’s grants management system, Flexi-Grant.
 For the assessment criteria please see the detailed scheme notes.

 Application deadline: 02 November 2016